Nemanja Kojić (footballer)

-Club
+Club career

 Rad

 Born in Loznica, Kojić joined Rad as a trainee in 2003.
 He made his senior debuts in the 2006–07 season, recording three appearances in the process.
 In May 2008, Kojić broke his leg in a match against Sevojno, causing him to miss the entire 2008–09 season.
 On 2 May 2010, he scored his first senior career goal, finding the back of the net in a 1–0 home win over Jagodina.
 On 30 June 2011, he scored a goal and provided three assists in a 6–0 home win over Tre Penne in the first leg of Europa League first qualifying round.
 One week later, he scored twice in the return leg against Tre Penne in a 1–3 away win.
 On 19 August 2012, Kojić scored twice in a 2–2 away draw against Red Star Belgrade.
 He scored another brace on 1 September 2012 in a 2–3 away league win over Spartak Subotica.

 Partizan

 On 3 February 2013, on his 23rd birthday, Kojić was transferred to Partizan, together with Predrag Luka.
 Both players signed a three-and-a-half-year contract.
 Kojić made his debut for Partizan against Donji Srem on 2 March 2013.
-Four days later, Kojić scored his first two goals for Partizan in a 0–4 away league win over BSK Borča.
+Four days later, Kojić scored his first two goals for Partizan in a 4–0 away league win over BSK Borča.

 On 26 April 2014, Kojić scored the winning goal in the 90th minute of the Belgrade derby in a 2–1 home win over Red Star Belgrade.
-On 3 May 2014, Kojić scored a hat-trick in a 0–5 away win over Donji Srem.
+On 3 May 2014, Kojić scored a hat-trick in a 5–0 away win over Donji Srem.
 He finished the season as the club's top scorer with eight goals.

 Gaziantep BB

-In August 2016, Kojić joined Turkish second tier side Gaziantep BB, signing a three-year contract and was given the number 36 shirt.
+In August 2016, Kojić joined Turkish second-tier side Gaziantep BB, signing a three-year contract and was given the number 36 shirt.